andratr/sle-master-course/README.md

 ### Week 1

-Lecture: introduction to the course.
-Domain-specific languages.
+Lecture: Domain-specific languages.
+Introduction to the course.

-Lab assignment: warm-up exercises (see `tutorial/Series1.rsc` and `tutorial/Series2.rsc`).
+Lab: warm-up exercises (see `tutorial/Series1.rsc` and `tutorial/Series2.rsc`).

 Background material: When and how to develop domain-specific languages, https://doi.org/10.1145/1118890.1118892